 Learning Outcomes: On successful completion of this unit, students will be able to: 1.
 Analyse legal issues in common business law scenarios and discuss the stakeholder's legal rights and responsibilities; 2.
 Explain the fundamental legal rights, duties and responsibilities of parties in a business context; 3.
 Locate, apply and reference the appropriate law from particular statutes and case law relevant to specified contexts; 4.
 Demonstrate a working knowledge of the law relating to contract issues by analysing basic problem scenarios and applying relevant legal principles to advise on likely possible legal outcomes; 5.
 Interpret fundamental business law and begin to apply relevant knowledge of the law to solve issues; and 6.
 Demonstrate the development of key fundamental academic and professional skills required for further study and the workforce in business contexts.
 Class Contact: This unit of study will be taught for five (5) hours per week over fifteen (15) weeks to be delivered in one (1) three (3) hour block and one (1) two (2) hour block per week.
 Activities will comprise teacher-led instruction and discussion, selected activities and demonstration by both the teacher and students.
 Required Reading: There are no required texts for this unit.
 Resources will be made available via the VU Collaborate site for this unit.
-Students are also encouraged to access the recommended text listed below: Parker D and Box G, 2013, Business Law for Business Students 3rd ed, Sydney, Thomson Custom Publishing Assessment: Test, Online or in class (100 words), 10%.
-Assignment, Case Study report (500 words), 20%.
-Test, Essay (900 words), 20%.
+Students are also encouraged to access the recommended text listed below: Parker D and Box G, 2013, Business Law for Business Students 3rd ed, Sydney, Thomson Custom Publishing

+Assessment:Test, Online Test (60 mins conducted in supervised class time), 10%.
+Test, Online Quizzes (5 x30 mins conducted in supervised class time), 20%.
+Essay, Essay (1500 words), 20%.
 Examination, Final Exam (1500 words), 50%.